ozaytsev86/create-env-file-action/README.md

 # create-env-file action
 Github Action to write Github Secrets into a .env file.
-The action looks for variables that start with INPUT_ENV_ and creates a .env file with them.
+The action looks for variables that start with ENV_ and creates a .env file with them.

 ## Inputs